 Treating Pregnant Mothers

 During pregnancy or birth women can transmit HIV to their fetuses.
-Approximately 1/4 to 1/3 of all untreated pregnant women infected with HIV will pass the infection to their babies, but it can also be spread to babies through the breast milk of infected mothers.
+Approximately 1/4 to 1/3 of all untreated pregnant women infected with HIV will pass the infection to their babies.
+It can also be spread to babies through the breast milk of infected mothers.

-- AZT treatment of mothers combined with cesarean sectioning to deliver infants reduces infection rates to 1%
+- Treatment of mothers combined with cesarean sectioning to deliver infants reduces infection rates to 1%.

 Babies born to mothers infected with HIV: